Gennaro Ruotolo: Playing career

 Ruotolo started his career with Sorrento in 1984, but is best known for having been a key player for Genoa for over a decade; he joined the Grifone in 1988 to left it only in 2002 to join Livorno of Serie C1.
 During his spell at Genoa he lifted the 1996 Anglo-Italian Cup.
 He played for Livorno until 2006, except for a four-months time at Saudi Arabian side Al-Ittihad (February–June 2003), being part of both rosters which gained promotion to Serie B and then Serie A, and playing two top division seasons with the amaranto.
 He left Livorno in 2006 to join newly promoted Serie C2 club Sorrento in a comeback to his first professional team.
 He left Sorrento in December 2007 by mutual consent and then joined amateur Promozione side Massa Lubrense for the remainder of the season.

-In his playing career, Ruotolo received three call-ups for the Italian national team, all in 1991, with a single appearance, a 2–0 home win against Denmark on 12 June.
+In his playing career, Ruotolo received three call-ups for the Italy national team, all in 1991, with a single appearance, a 2–0 home win against Denmark on 12 June.